Our Collections

 Hours and Tours

 Tapley Memorial Hall, 13 Page Street, is open for special exhibits and programs.
-Please check our events page for updated exhibits at Tapley Hall.
+Please check our events page here.

-Tapley Memorial Hall a unique setting for showers, concerts, lectures, cocktail receptions, holiday parties and other special events.
+Tapley Memorial Hall a unique setting for your special event.
+Information here.

 Tapley Hall Exterior, Brick building with green grass